 You gain an extra stainless steel burner if you upgrade to the E-310.
 The lid and side tables are constructed with the metal, along with the flavorizer bar, to give users a corrosion-resistant grilling experience.
 A porcelain coating works to protect the cast-iron grates where the magic happens with your food.

-That means the E-310 is built to withstand the weather.
-You may want to invest in a high-quality grill cover from Weber to maximize your experience.
 Still, users won’t need to provide this model with daily attention to ensure it continues to operate as expected.

 You can transport the grill across the yard, patio, or deck with its four casters.
 Although the unit weighs quite a bit at 120 pounds, users experience a balanced and stable grilling experience once the product is ready for use.